Barnard College (B.A. cum laude)

 Harriet Newman Cohen is a founding partner of Cohen Rabin Stine Schumann LLP, a matrimonial and family law firm consisting of ten outstanding family law attorneys.

-Ms. Cohen has been awarded the highest AV Preeminent rating by Martindale and Hubbell, the nationally recognized legal directory, signifying the highest rating for legal ability and professional standards of conduct and ethics, throughout her professional career.
-Ms. Cohen has also been selected as one of the TOP 50 female lawyers whose name appeared on the 2016, 2015, 2014, 2011, 2010 and 2009 NY Metro Super Lawyers listing of TOP lawyers.
-The criteria include being one of "the women lawyers who received the highest point totals in the 2016, 2015, 2014, 2011, 2010 and 2009 New York Super Lawyers-Metro Edition nomination, research and blue ribbon review process."
-In addition, Ms. Cohen was selected as one of the TOP 100 2016, 2105, 2014, 2011 and 2010 NY Metro Super Lawyers and one of the top 50 female attorneys in 2016 and 2015, based on the same criteria, and she was the subject of a feature profile written by Michael Y. Park for New York Super Lawyers, 2008, entitled, "The Second Life of Harriet Cohen, What the Matrimonial Lawyer Learned to Share with the World."
+Ms. Cohen has been awarded the highest AV Preeminent®rating by Martindale and Hubbell, the nationally recognized legal directory, signifying the highest rating for legal ability and professional standards of conduct and ethics, throughout her professional career.
+Ms. Cohen has also been selected as one of the TOP 50 female lawyers by the NY Metro Super Lawyers in 2016, 2015, 2014, 2013, 2012, 2011, 2010 and 2009.
+The criteria include being one of "the women lawyers who received the highest point totals in the New York Super Lawyers-Metro Edition nomination, research and blue ribbon review process."
+In addition, Ms. Cohen has been selected as one of the TOP 100 lawyers by the NY Metro Super Lawyers for 2016, 2105, 2014, 2013, 2012, 2011 and 2010.
+Ms. Cohen was the subject of a feature profile written by Michael Y. Park for New York Super Lawyers, 2008, entitled, "The Second Life of Harriet Cohen, What the Matrimonial Lawyer Learned to Share with the World."